Why Email Marketing is the Most Important Online Channel

-How do we ensure that an e-mail is displayed optimally (or at least legibly) on hundreds of end devices and various e-mail programs?
+How do we ensure that an e-mail is displayed optimally (or at least legibly) on hundreds of end devices and various e-mail clients?

 How do we segment our users in the CRM?

-What content do we need for which part of the customer journey?
+What content do we need for each part of the customer journey?